blessedjasonmwanza/mojaloop-control-center/hub-deployment.md

 ### Update Hub Repository in Gitlab

-1. Update `custom-config/bare-metal-vars.yaml` with the appropriate values, ensuring no dummy values are used:
+1. Create `custom-config/bare-metal-vars.yaml` with the appropriate values, ensuring no dummy values are used:
 ```yaml
 external_load_balancer_dns: <ext-haproxy-public-ip>
 nat_public_ips: ["<nat-publicip>"]